ausgerechnet/cwb-ccc/README.md

 | 48355  | 2      | ausgeschlossen      | None   |
 | 48356  | 3      | .                   | None   |

-You can decide which and how many concordance lines you want to retrieve by means of the parameters `order` ("first", "last", or "random") and `cut_off`.
-You can also provide a list of `matches` (from `concordance.meta.index`) to get a `dict` of specific concordance lines.

-You can specify a `list` of additional p-attributes besides the primary word layer to show via the `p_show` parameter of `concordance.lines()` (these will be added as additional columns).

 ### Anchored Queries ###